SolType: Refinement Types for Arithmetic Overflow in Solidity: Progress and Preservation for Expressions

 \subsection{Relating symbolic sum functions to their concrete counterparts}

 The following lemma shows that the $\ConstSum$ function is well-defined with respect to the aggregation function templates synthesized for the \textsc{TE-MapInd} and \textsc{TE-MapUpd} rules.
-Furthermore, it relates the symbolic value of an aggregation of mapping (i.e. some sum function) to the concrete value of the aggregation.
+Furthermore, it relates the symbolic value of an aggregation of mapping (i.e., some application of a $\psum$ function) to the concrete value of the aggregation.

 \begin{lemma}[Correctness of template synthesis for Sum] Suppose

 and let $\phi$ be the additional clauses generated when encoding $v$ into SMT.
 Then $\ConstSum(w, v)$ is well-defined, and for all $v_i$, the formula